fiduswriter/fiduswriter/README.md

 8. If you want to go beyond a local test installation, copy configuration.py-default to configuration.py, and edit configuration.py with a text editor, adjusting it to fit your needs.
    If you you set DEBUG = False in configuration.py, you likely need to run:

-  python manage.py collectstatic
+  > python manage.py collectstatic

-  python manage.py compress
+  > python manage.py compress

 9. Recompile locale message files by typing:

-  python manage.py compilemessages
+  > python manage.py compilemessages

 10. Synchronize the DB and create a superuser by typing:

-  python manage.py syncdb
+  > python manage.py syncdb

-  python manage.py migrate
+  > python manage.py migrate

-  python manage.py loaddata bibliography/fixture/initial_bib_rules.json
+  > python manage.py loaddata bibliography/fixture/initial_bib_rules.json

-  python manage.py loaddata base/fixture/initial_terms.json
+  > python manage.py loaddata base/fixture/initial_terms.json

 11. Run the Fidus Writer server by typing:

-  python manage.py runserver
+  > python manage.py runserver

   or, to start the server on a different port than the default 8000, run:

-  python manage.py runserver 8000
+  > python manage.py runserver 8000

 - - - - - -

 For best results for the end user:

-1. Install Chrome/Chromium at least version 26
+1. Install a recent version of Chrome/Chromium

-2. Enable Webkit experimental features (in type "about:flags" into the navigation bar of the browser)
+2. Enable "Enable experimental Web Platform features." (in type "about:flags" into the navigation bar of the browser)

 3. Restart Chrome/Chromium

+Alternatively you can use Safari 6.1+